OdetteThurlbourn/CalculatorBasic/README.md

 ![CalcuHistory](https://user-images.githubusercontent.com/108287233/205004959-06bade90-1246-4787-b204-b5ee9fd28778.png)

-The first true calculator was invented by French inventor and mathmatician Blasie Pascal in 1642.
-The calculation were prefoemned through a clockwork-type mechanism.
+The first true calculator was invented by French inventor and mathematician Blasie Pascal in 1642.
+The calculation was preformed through a clockwork-type

+mechanism.
 This proved to be a difficult product to reproduce and so very few were ever made.

-Thoms de Colar took his turn at inventing a calculator that was eaier to produce however, were sizable and comprehensive.
+Thoms de Colar took his turn at inventing a calculator that was easier to produce however, were sizable and comprehensive.

-We then skip to 1945 with the first handheld device invennted by Curt Herstark.
-SHaped like a portly pepper grinder, the 'Curta' calculators took off and produced in large quantities up until 1970.
+We then skip to 1945 with the first handheld device invented by Curt Herstark.
+Shaped like a portly pepper grinder, the 'Curta' calculators took off and produced in large quantities up until 1970.

 Japan became the front runner by inventing the first digital pocket calculator we all know and love and thus the 'Curta' calculator demand faded.

-We owe these inventors a bif deal of gratitude as calculators have enhanced the ability to understand mathematics on a much larger sacle.
+We owe these inventors a big deal of gratitude as calculators have enhanced the ability to understand mathematics on a much larger scale.

 # Testing
 __________________________